frappe/frappe/frappe/docs/user/tutorial/controllers.md

 In this script:

-1. We get the last trasaction before the current transaction date using the query function `frappe.get_list`
+1. We get the last transaction before the current transaction date using the query function `frappe.get_list`
 1. If the last transaction is something we don't like we throw an exception using `frappe.throw`
 1. We use `_("text")` method to identify translatable strings.